MSc in Social Data Science

 Assessment

-As a student, you will be generally able to apply to access, review, and make use of resources from our option courses even if you don’t attend that specific course for credit.
-During each course you will receive regular feedback on formative exercises, assignments, and essays.
+During each course you take you will receive regular feedback on formative exercises, assignments, and essays.
 This feedback does not count towards your final mark but prepares you for the graded summative work due after the completion of each course.

 Graduate destinations

-For example, non-academic destinations of recent graduates have included large technology companies such as IBM, Google or Meta; smaller start-ups like Academia.edu, Spotify, TikTok, and Bumble; and positions with regulators or government agencies globally.
-MSc alumni have progressed to further graduate study at institutions such as Cambridge, Harvard, Columbia, Princeton, Sciences Po, and LSE.
+For example, non-academic destinations of recent graduates have included major companies such as Google, Meta, Spotify, TikTok, LinkedIn and Bumble; consultancy and other professional service functions; and positions with regulators or government agencies globally.
+MSc alumni have progressed to doctoral study at institutions such as Oxford, Cambridge, Harvard, Columbia, Princeton, Sciences Po, and LSE.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include illness, sabbatical leave, parental leave or change in employment.